SailorSoos/SailorSoos/README.md

-- 👋 Hi, I'm raised as Canadian, but live in New Zealand.
+- 👋 Hi, I'm living in New Zealand, but haven't forgotten how to speak Canadian :)
 - 👀 I’m interested in all sports analytics - datascraping, data visualisation, and technical analysis.
 - 🌱 I’m currently learning Tensorflow.
 - 💞️ I’m interested in data structures, analysis, and the ml challenges that come from it!